ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 ![OVHcloud Control Panel - Boot](images/nutanix-cluster-fw-update-15.png){.thumbnail}

-Once confirmed, a green message will confirm that the new netboot has been updated.
+Once confirmed, a green message will confirm that the netboot has been updated.

 Click again the `...`{.action} button and click `Restart`{.action}.

 ![OVHcloud Control Panel - Boot](images/nutanix-cluster-fw-update-13.png){.thumbnail}

 The server will reboot.
-Optionally, you can open an IPMI session to follow the reboot of your node.
+Optionally, you can open an IPMI session to follow the reboot process of your node.

-When the node is booted on `rescue-customer`, update the your support ticket with this information to notify the OVHcloud support teams that they can proceed with the firmware update.
+When the node is booted into `rescue-customer`, update the your support ticket with this information to notify the OVHcloud support teams that they can proceed with the firmware update.

 Our support teams will finish the necessary updates, meaning they will:

-- restart the node on the local disk, which will start the Nutanix system and the CVM automatically.
+- Restart the node on the local disk, which will start the Nutanix system and the CVM automatically.
-- update the ticket to let you know you can exit the node from maintenance mode.
+- Update the ticket to let you know when the node can exit from maintenance mode.

-At this time, the node will be up and running, follow the next step to exit the maintenance mode.
+At this time, the node will be up and running.
+Follow the next step to exit maintenance mode.

 ### Exit from maintenance mode

-After updating the node, our services will reboot the node from local disk.
+After updating the node, our services will reboot the node from its local disk.
 The Nutanix software will load AOS and the CVM will automatically start.

 Once the system is up and running, log in to the CVM and run the following command: